 These companies claim that since the ingredients in mineral sunscreens are broken down into tiny pieces (called nanoparticles), they can easily seep into your baby’s skin cells.

 However, this claim contradicts the findings of the international scientific community.
 A 2009 report published by the Australian Department of Health reviewed all major studies of zinc oxide and titanium dioxide.
 The conclusion was stated plainly:

 “To date, the current weight of evidence suggests that TiO2 [titanium dioxide] and ZnO [zinc oxide] nanoparticles do not reach viable skin cells, rather, they remain on the surface of the skin and in the outer layer (stratum corneum) of the skin.”

-This is one case where the science is clear.
-Mineral sunscreens are the safest option for protecting your precious baby from the sun!
+That being said, this is one case where the science is clear.
+Non-nano mineral sunscreens are the safest option for protecting your precious baby from the sun!